wdcapl/nanoawos/README.md

 # Features
 - Read wundergrund station wind with 4 click (stand-alone)
-- Read wundergrund station weather with 6 clicks (stand-alone).
+- Read wundergrund station weather(wind, temp, qnh, density altitude etc) with 6 clicks (stand-alone).
 - Stream over the IP network sounds and Text To Speech with Music Player Daemon to the Yaesu
 - Transfer PTT and busy messages over MQTT to Homeassistant
 - Create your automation use-cases with home assistant and flight radar on your ATZ area and read: